ralphbarton/text-synesthesia/README.md

 https://www.researchgate.net/figure/273150268_Grapheme-Color-synesthesia-in-6588-participants-The-letter-color-pairings-across-the

-The image below is taken from the latter of these two links (a research paper).
+The image below is taken from the latter of these two links.
 How interesting that my set of colour 'choices' to some extent resembles the average of the 6588 survey participants:

 <img src="https://raw.githubusercontent.com/ralphbarton/text-synesthesia/master/src/img/Alphabet_colours_6588_survey.png" />